mds-hossain/Mobile-Assisted-Classroom-Activity-System/README.md

 # Mobile-Assisted Classroom Activity System

-This repository is for the **Mobile-Assisted Classroom Activity System** project, which aims to create an interactive system for classroom activities that is assisted by mobile devices.
+This repository is for the **Mobile-Assisted Classroom Activity System (MACAS)** project, which aims to create an interactive system for classroom activities that is assisted by mobile devices.

 ## Table of Contents
 - [Requirements](#requirements)